Before I get started on Russian trains, I would like you to close your eyes and imagine this:

 You have been on a train for ten hours and still have twelve hours to go.
-You’ve never been on a train this long.
+You’ve never been on a train for this long.

-Your coach is swaying and clanking through forests teeming with nameless streams under the expanse of the Russian sky.
+Your coach is swaying and clanking through forests teeming with nameless streams under the expansive Russian sky.
 Just now you passed through a city with golden domes glittering in the sun.

 Time is somewhere else.
 You are beyond the realm of time.

 You are drinking your thirteenth glass of tea and discussing fate and eternity with strangers – even though you can’t speak Russian.

-A train journey is a must-do in Russia, like going on a gondola in Venice – except for the price of half an hour of Venetian gondola you get seven time-zones of Russian train.
+A train journey is a must-do in Russia, like going on a gondola in Venice – except that for the price of a half hour on a Venetian gondola, you get seven time-zones of Russian train travel.

-The train is the cheapest, safest and most comfortable way to travel Russia.
-When you’ve finished this guide, you shall know all you need to know to make the most of your Russian train journey.
+The train is the cheapest, safest and most comfortable way to travel through Russia.
+When you’ve finished reading this guide, you will know all you need to know to make the most of your Russian train journey.